R2-R2/clickup-mcp-server/README.md

 # MCP Server

 > 🚧 **Status Update:** Major improvements in progress!
-We're implementing enhanced error handling, name-based lookups, comprehensive caching with webhook integration, and more.
-See [GitHub Issue #8](https://github.com/TaazKareem/clickup-mcp-server/issues/8) for details.
+I'm refactoring the codebase, implementing enhanced error handling, name-based lookups, comprehensive caching with automatic webhook integration, and more.
+See [GitHub Issue #8](https://github.com/TaazKareem/clickup-mcp-server/issues/8) for details, and comment with any ideas for new features.

 A Model Context Protocol (MCP) server for integrating ClickUp tasks with AI applications.
 This server allows AI agents to interact with ClickUp tasks, spaces, lists, and folders through a standardized protocol.